 The Institut Pasteur International Network, including the Institut Pasteur in Paris, is involved in all aspects of research into antibiotics and antibiotic resistance.
 Through this network, the Institut Pasteur is contributing to the global surveillance of resistance and developing research programs that will help scientists understand and model the spread of resistant strains and identify the link between resistance and virulence.

 These programs draw on epidemiology, genomics and bioinformatics to describe these phenomena and unravel the mechanisms involved.
 Laboratories are also studying the mechanisms used by bacteria to exchange resistance genes.
-To find new antibiotics, Institut Pasteur teams are investigating the biosynthesis of the bacterial envelope, a target of many antibiotics, and looking for new targets.
+To find new antibiotics, Institut Pasteur teams are investigating the biosynthesis of the bacterial envelope, a target of many antibiotics.
+Teams are studying the interaction with the host and the epigenetic component of this interaction to develop innovative strategies targeting these interactions to help the host eliminate the pathogenic bacteria.
 This knowledge will serve as a basis for finding active molecules, either in molecule libraries containing molecules with wide-ranging structures, or among natural products.
 The Institut Pasteur is also developing alternative strategies to tackle MDR bacteria such as phage therapy, antimicrobial peptides and the possibility of "hijacking" the CRISPR system, a bacterial immune system, to specifically kill resistant bacteria.

 - Epidemiology – Global health and mathematical modeling of the spread of antibiotic resistance.